mingodad/citadel/citadel/README.txt

- * A full set of documentation may be found in the docs/ directory.
+ * Full documentation is at http://www.citadel.org.

  * The condensed version:

    1. Create a user on your system under which to run Citadel
-   2. Install a supported version of Berkeley DB
+   2. Install supported versions of Berkeley DB, libical, and libsieve.
    3. ./configure && make && make install
    4. Run the "setup" program